prisma-archive/babel-plugin-react-relay/README.md

 #### How does this relate to [babel-relay-plugin](https://www.npmjs.com/package/babel-relay-plugin)?

-This package uses `babel-relay-plugin` internaly but **makes usage more convenient** and extends its functionality.
+This package uses `babel-relay-plugin` internally but **makes usage more convenient** and extends its functionality.
 For example you no longer need to have a `build/babelRelayPlugin.js` script.

 ## Install